 supermanoeuvre is an international award winning architecture and innovation practice operating globally out of Sydney and Zurich.
 We were one of the six practices to represent Australia at the 2012 Venice Architecture Biennale and our research have been exhibited internationally including at New York's Storefront for Art and Architecture, the 2008 and 2010 Beijing Architecture Biennales.
 The directors have lectured on the firm's work at such institutions as the Architectural Association and the University College of London [Bartlett]; Columbia and Princeton Universities and their writings on architectural theory have been published in some of the discipline's most prestigious periodicals such as Log Journal for Architecture.

-DAVE PIGRAM is a designer, researcher and educator and holds a Master of Science in Advanced Architecture from Columbia University in New York, attained whilst studying on a Marten Bequest Scholarship.
-Dave is currently based in Zurich, Switzerland, directing the realisation of the NEST HILO project.
+DAVE PIGRAM is a computational designer, advanced fabrication researcher and educator and holds a Master of Science in Advanced Architecture from Columbia University in New York, attained whilst studying on a Marten Bequest Scholarship.

 Despite this however, we know him best for his role as a viking in what was the largest Bollywood film ever made; The Rising.